TEALSK12/apcsa-public/curriculum/Unit1/Lesson-1XX.md

 Consider the national anthem of Canada https://www.canada.ca/en/canadian-heritage/services/anthems-canada.html#a13 Did you know that there is an English version, a French version, and even a Bilingual Version?

-Imagine you are creating a special national anthem medley for your class to perform at an event.
-Your challenge is to include combinations of versions in different languages.
+Imagine that you are creating a national anthem medley for your class to perform at a special event.
+Your challenge is to include a combination of verses in different languages.
 How can you use static methods to design this musical piece?

 ---